xyjigsaw/Knowledge-Graph-And-Visualization-Demo/README.md

 # Knowledge-Graph-Visualization-Demo
 **Archive**

-The code is guided by Deng and Dr.Fu from [Acemap](https://www.acemap.info/).
+The code is guided by Dr.Deng and Prof.Fu from [Acemap](https://www.acemap.info/).

 There are 2D-Search and 3D-Graph-View for knowledge graph visualization.
 KG data (COVID-2019 traces data from tencent) csv files are in folder Import2Neo4j.